nrjdalal/smart-registry/README.md

 ## Extending Properties

-You can extend the generated `registry.json` and `r/<registry-item>.json` files by creating a `registry.json` file in the root of your project.
+You can add/extend the generated `registry.json` and `r/<registry-item>.json` files by creating a `registry.json` file in the root of your project.
 The properties in this file will be merged with the generated properties.

-### Example

-For the following directory structure:
+We wull use the following directory structure and `r/dialog.json` file to demonstrate how to add/extend properties.

 ```plaintext
 registry/